 According to the Driver and Vehicles Standards Agency (DVSA), learners need an average of 45 hours of formal lessons to pass their test.
 Many driving schools recommend an additional 20 hours of private practice for more experience behind the wheel.

 While a bit of private practice with someone you know can be a good way to save money, it can be a challenge for both parties.

 So here are a few tips and skills you’ll need to teach a learner how to drive, and to keep your cool while doing it.

-First things first: if you're going to teach someone how to drive, you need to know what you’re doing.
+If you're going to teach someone how to drive, you need to know what you’re doing.

-- Crossing your hands over the wheel.
+crossing your hands over the wheel

-- Not using the handbrake when stopped.
+not using the handbrake when stopped

 These might seem minor to you, but they could lead to a fail for a learner.

 So take a moment to brush up on your own driving skills, and cut out the bad habits you've picked up along the way.

 The same applies to the theory side of learning to drive.
 Read up on your Highway Code if you're a little rusty on your stopping distances.